tekknolagi/isdt/lecture-notes/1-cli.md

 #### `tmux`
 `tmux` is another interactive program.
-It stands for "terminal multiplexer", which is a fancy way of saying that it allows you to run multiple programs in the same terminal--kind of like in The Matrix.
+It stands for "terminal multiplexer", which is a fancy way of saying that it allows you to run multiple programs in the same terminal---kind of like in The Matrix.
 It is very useful for systems administrators to see live updating commands like `top`, some kind of live log, and maybe also have an editor running, all at once.